facelessuser/coloraide/docs/src/markdown/colors/jzczhz.md

 ## Input/Output

+/// warning | CSS Support
+This color space is present the [Color HDR draft][css-color-hdr-1], but is not yet published in an official spec.
+If this goes into an official, published spec, the ID and/or format is likely to change depending on the final decision on format.
+We will likely keep the current format as a fallback for backward compatibility for some time.
+///

-As JzCzhz is not currently supported in the CSS spec, the parsed input and string output formats use the `#!css-color color()` function format using the custom name `#!css-color --jzczhz`:
+As JzCzhz is not currently supported in the official CSS spec, only a draft, so the parsed input and string output formats use the `#!css-color color()` function format using the custom name `#!css-color --jzczhz`:

 ```css-color
 color(--jzczhz jz cz hz / a)  // Color function